 Our aim is to use pupil premium funding to help us achieve and sustain positive outcomes for our disadvantaged pupils.
-Socio-economic disadvantage is not always the primary challenge our pupils face and we do see a small variance in outcomes for disadvantaged pupils across the school when compared to their peers (and those who join us at similar starting points) in terms of academic attainment.
+Socio-economic disadvantage is not always the primary challenge our pupils face and we only see a minimal if any variance in outcomes for disadvantaged pupils across the school when compared to their peers (and those who join us at similar starting points) in terms of academic attainment.